omajid/omajid.github.io/content/posts/2020-07-08-what-is-glibcxx-error.md

 ## Conclusion

+After reading this:

-You should now know just enough about symbol versioning and ABI compatibility of `glibc` and `libstdc++` to be able to identify and correctly resolve these `version GLIBC_X.Y not found` error messages.
+- You should now know what symbol versioning is.
+- How `libc` and `libstdc++` use symbol versioning.
+- What the `version GLIBC_X.Y not found` error messages mean.
+- What are some good ways to fix the errors:
+  - Upgrading your Linux distribution
+  - Using a compatible version of the library
+- Most importantly, how *not* to fix this error!